 It is estimated that TRT can help around 70-80 percent of people suffering from tinnitus.
 In Sweden, the use of TRT has not yet become as widespread as in many other countries, but studies have shown that this treatment has helped many people who suffer from tinnitus.

 Tinearity G1 is a completely new and unique Medtech classified product intended for the relief and treatment of tinnitus on the individual's own terms.
-Tinearity G1 is based on TRT and uses bone conduction technology, which means that white noise is introduced into the ear via the skull.
+Tinearity G1 uses bone conduction technology, which means that white noise is introduced into the ear via the skull.
 The result of this is that the ear canal is kept free and that the treatment can be carried out at any time during the day or night.
 Keeping the ear canals free also means that Tinearity G1 can be used for longer periods of time without causing irritation in the ear canal.